Operation Braddock

 Operation Braddock was a secret service measure planned and carried out by the British Special Operations Executive (SOE) from 1943 onwards during the Second World War.
 The aim was to create confusion, fears, insecurity and demoralisation in enemy territory by dropping so-called "attack packages".
 The dropped packages were to contain special grenades, pocket flares, a small firearm or incendiary devices.
 Subversive forces, prisoners of war or forced labourers, equipped with these and operating in the enemy territory, should then carry out attacks that become a significant threat to the enemy.

 History

+Operation Braddock was originally called "Project Moon" due to its inspiration by John Steinbeck's 1942 novel The Moon Is Down.
 The British secret service originally concluded that a mass distribution of "covert" explosives or incendiary devices over enemy territory was not practical.
 On the one hand, there were not enough planes to transport the packages, and on the other hand there was the fear that the German side could subsequently take revenge on prisoner-of-war soldiers.
 Moreover, it was thought that children playing could be injured or even killed by explosives.
 In the course of 1943, however, the Minister responsible for the operation, Lord Selborne, came to the conclusion that the war situation had changed radically in the meantime and that it was now necessary to at least paralyze or obstruct communications in the areas occupied by the enemy.
 In addition, unintentional injuries to children could easily be prevented by technical features of the means used.